nickeubank/ds4humans/_build/html/_sources/30_questions/07_eda.md

 ## Recap

 Despite its ubiquity, few data scientists could actually tell you what constitutes Exploratory Data Analysis (EDA).
-Moreover, some of what people might call EDA in practice — answering questions about the world without complex modelling — should not be called EDA, but rather... well, it's that's just data science.
+Moreover, some of what people might call EDA in practice — answering questions about the world without complex modeling — should not be called EDA, but rather... well, that's just data science.

 So in this book, we will acknowledge the important (but distinct!) goal of two purposeful activities often called EDA: